welbornprod/new/README.md

     -H,--pluginhelp    : Show plugin help.
     -h,--help          : Show this help message.
     -p,--plugins       : List all available plugins.
+    -x,--executable    : Force the chmodx plugin to run, to make the file executable.
+This is for plugin types that normally ignore the chmodx plugin.
     -v,--version       : Show version.
  ```

 Example Usage: